animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 (And in such a case it might be easy to amend the current framework).

+Argument: maybe, whatever nothing is, has no equivalents.

+Response: then axiom 1 can be changed, w.l.o.g., to assume the existence of something denoted by $\emptyset$.
+That something just exists.
+Axiomatically forever.

 ## Part 3

 We will now show our universe can be represented with this grammar by providing a simple boilerplate.